rsalmond/TIL/isms.md

 Theory reductionsim: the idea that a theory does not replace another theory, but reduces it to simpler terms.

+---

+Holism: the idea that parts of a system cannot be studied separately from the entire system

 ## TODO